python-trio/trio/docs/source/tutorial.rst

       async def print_double(x):
           print(await async_double(x))   # <-- OK!

-Together, these two facts mean that async functions can call both regular functions and async functions, but regular functions can't call async functions.
-So in a sense, async functions are more powerful than regular functions... but in a somewhat weird way.
+Together, these two facts mean that async functions can call either regular functions or async functions, but regular functions can't call async functions.
+In table form:

+Caller    Callee    Is it gonna work? async     sync         yep async     async        yep sync      sync         yep sync      async        NOPE

 should have two questions:

+First, when a Python program starts up, it's running in regular old sync code.
+Once we have an async function we can call other async functions, but how on earth do we call that first async function?

-- if the only reason to have an async function is that it lets you call other async functions, then why have them at all? it seems circular.
+And second, if the only advantage of async function is that it can call other async functions, why do we care?
+This seems

-- if only an async function can call an async function, then how do I run one in the first place?

 [put in a sidebar somewhere here about what happens if you try to call an async function without await.
 You might think it would be an error,